marcmylemans/marcmylemans.github.io/_posts/2024-10-25-Active-Directory-DynamicUserGroups.md

             if ($lang -ne $preferredLanguageCode) {
                 $otherGroupDN = $groupDNs[$lang]
                 Remove-ADGroupMember -Identity $otherGroupDN -Members $userDN -Confirm:$false
-                Write-Output "Removed $samAccountName from $($languageGroups[$lang])"
+                Log-Message "Removed $samAccountName from $($languageGroups[$lang])"
             }
         }
     }
     else {
         # If preferredLanguage is not set correctly, remove from all language groups
         Remove-FromAllLanguageGroups -UserDN $userDN
-        Write-Output "Removed $samAccountName from all language groups due to undefined or unsupported preferredLanguage: $preferredLanguageFull"
+        Log-Message "Removed $samAccountName from all language groups due to undefined or unsupported preferredLanguage: $preferredLanguageFull"
     }
 }